faizanshoukat5/sweet-couple-tales/README.md

 - Voice messages are stored securely in Supabase Storage

 All voice messages are end-to-end delivered and show sent/delivered/read status just like text messages.

+## 💌 Love Notes Sharing

+Share personalized romantic messages with your partner:

+- **Daily Love Notes**: Your partner's notes appear as rotating daily love messages
+- **Personal Collection**: Write and manage your own collection of love notes
+- **Real-time Sharing**: Notes instantly become visible to your partner
+- **Beautiful Display**: Romantic presentation with heart animations and gradients
+- **Fallback System**: Default romantic messages when no custom notes exist
+- **Easy Management**: Add, view, and remove your notes with a simple interface

+Create meaningful connections by sharing heartfelt messages that remind your partner how much they mean to you every day.

+## 🧩 Custom Couple Quizzes

+Create personalized quizzes to learn more about your partner:

+- **Quiz Builder**: Design custom questions with multiple choice answers
+- **Partner Responses**: View your partner's quiz attempts and responses
+- **Relationship Insights**: Learn new things about each other through fun questions
+- **Love Language Assessment**: Built-in love language quiz with detailed results
+- **Share Results**: Partners can view each other's quiz results when shared
+- **Personal Growth**: Track how your understanding of each other evolves over time

+Build deeper connections by creating thoughtful questions that spark meaningful conversations.

+## 💡 Date Ideas Generator

+Never run out of romantic date ideas:

+- **Random Generator**: Get surprise date suggestions with the shuffle feature
+- **Category Filters**: Browse ideas by type (Romantic, Adventurous, At Home, Budget-Friendly, etc.)
+- **Custom Ideas**: Add your own personalized date suggestions to the collection
+- **Seasonal Options**: Find ideas perfect for different times of the year
+- **Variety**: Mix of indoor, outdoor, budget-friendly, and special occasion ideas
+- **Easy Planning**: Click to generate new ideas instantly when you're feeling spontaneous

+Keep your relationship exciting with fresh ideas for quality time together.

 ## 🚀 Live Demo